Eumaeus/ecomparatio-cite/README.md

 - CiteService: A Microservice delivering CITE data as JSON responses to HTTP requests.

-> Run it by ….
-See `CiteService/README.md` for example requests.
+> Run it with `java -jar sbt.jar` in the `CiteService` directory.
+It will be running on `http://localhost:9000`.
+See `CiteService/Exampes.md` for for example requests.

 - IntegrationBuild: The `SBT`/`Scala` build-package that uses CITE code libraries to generate a CEX serialization of two texts of Plutarch's *Pericles* and a collection of "difference objects" based on JSON output from eComparatio